You're viewing an archived version of this project. Please visit the new Big Give site to find current fundraising campaigns.

 Read more about the Charity running this project.

-Children's Services' Manager And A Team Of Care Staff
+Children's Services' Manager And Our Team Of Care Staff

 They are responsible for identifying the children, visiting them at home and delivering a quality service to all Honeypot children.